mad-sol-dev/codex-as-mcp/README.md

 codex --version
 ```

-> **Important**: This MCP server uses `--sandbox` and `--ask-for-approval` flags that require Codex CLI v0.25.0 or later.
+> **Important**: This MCP server uses `--sandbox` flag that requires Codex CLI v0.25.0 or later.
 Earlier versions are not supported.

 ### 2. Configure MCP